Instamojo/android-sdk-sample-app/ReadMe.md

 You can check the documentation for the Sample Server [here](sample-sdk-server/Readme.md)

 ## I have few more queries
 Well, if this documentation doesn't answer any specific questions regarding the Sample App, please raise support ticket.
-We will reply back very soon.
+We will respond ASAP.